eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

 write it into a file or print it to the console.
 But whatever we choose to do we perform the same task for all the subscribers.

-Lets start by implementing our callback which prints the subscriber pointer, the payload size and the payload pointer to the console.
+Let's start by implementing our callback which prints the subscriber pointer, the payload size and the payload pointer to the console.
 ```cpp
 void subscriberCallback(iox::popo::UntypedSubscriber* const subscriber)